mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Quality target

-To be determined.
+Validation log perplexity = 5.6

 ### Evaluation frequency

-To be determined.
+We perform evaluation every **377,487,360** tokens.

 ### Evaluation thoroughness

-To be determined.
+We evaluate using **47,185,920** tokens from the validation dataset.

 # 6. Other

-### Data Preprocessing
+### Data preprocessing

 Here are the instructions to prepare the preprocessed dataset from scratch.
-Data preprocessing is already done and the final dataset can be accessed by following instructions in the [Preprocessed data download]() section.
+Data preprocessing is already done and the final dataset can be accessed by following instructions in the [Preprocessed data download](#preprocessed-data-download) section.

-#### Tokenizer
+#### Prepare tokenizer

 We use Mixtral 8x22B tokenizer in this benchmark.
 Tokenizer files can be downloaded [here](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1/tree/main).
 Only the five files containing tokenizer-related contents (`special_tokens_map.json`, `tokenizer.json`, `tokenizer.model`, `tokenizer.model.v1`, `tokenizer_config.json`) are needed.

-#### Run Data preprocessing
+#### Run data preprocessing

 Run the following commands to merge all 1024 training files into 8 `json.gz` files and all 8 validation files into a single `json.gz` file.
 Each of the `json.gz` files will be preprocessed into a pair of megatron dataset files (`.bin` and `.idx`).